cloudfox/sKugies/Tutorials/Programming/01 - Foundation/Hello World.md

 Comments are there to help explain or add context to a program.
 They are optional but good practice.
 Comments next to includes are typically there to tell you what parts of the file are being used.

 The file [iostream](https://en.cppreference.com/w/cpp/header/iostream)  stands for input output stream.
 A stream being a sequence of data.
 It is used for reading or writing to various streams.
-The two parts we are using being cout and endl.

-cout - character output or sometimes called console out endl - end line
+The two parts we are using from iostream being cout and endl. cout - character output stream or sometimes called console out endl - end line

 Looking inside the body of out main function: